Kokovec/KIM-1-PSOC-5LP-Mini-Board/KIM-1 Schematics/readme.md

-The schematics and board files were created with ExpressPCB Plus.
+The schematic and board files were created with ExpressPCB Plus.

 Sorry, no Gerbers :(